mooreds/docs-1/references/sql-operations.md

 ]
 ```

-_Immediate value:_
+_Literal value:_

-Any value of the types number, string or boolean can be used as an immediate value.
+Numbers, strings and booleans can be used as the value in a JSON template:

 ```sql
 SELECT { value1: 7, value2: 'seven', value3: true }